MaxPleaner/vue-sinatra-boiler/README.md

 This is a boilerplate using:

 - webpack: server which automatically compiles and hot-pushes changes to browser.
-- Vue: a client-side framework for data binding.
+- Vue: a client-side framework
-- coffeescript 2 (hot off the press): a nicer syntax for javascript
+- coffeescript 2: a nicer syntax for javascript
 - slim: a ruby html templating library (used to build Vue components' HTML)
+- auth: Github oauth
+- server: Sinatra using faye-websockets and thin

 **dependencies**:

 - First of all, clone this repo (or fork).
 - Ruby dependencies are listed in the `Gemfile`.
-Run `bundle install`.
+Run `bundle install`
+  - the `server/` is a separate app and needs to have its dependencies installed too. run `cd server && bundle install`
 - NPM dependencies are listed in `package.json`.
 Run `npm install`.
+- Create an application on Github developers console, copy `server/.env.example` to `server/.env` and then customize it with your credentials.

 **running**: